DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

     pivotTable.PivotFields("Sum of EV,%").Caption = "EV,% "
     pivotTable.PivotFields("Sum of AC/ETC week1-2").Caption = "AC/ETC week1-2 " ' Added space at the end

+    ' Explicitly set the number format again to ensure it's applied For Each field In pivotTable.DataFields
+        If field.Name = "EV,% " Or field.Name = "AC/ETC week1-2 " Or field.Name = "AC/ETC week3-4 " Then
+            field.NumberFormat = "0.00%"
+        End If
+    Next field

     ' Find last column in the pivot table lastColumn = wsPivot.Cells(4, wsPivot.Columns.Count).End(xlToLeft).Column ' Adjusted for new starting position